KUSHALkv45/DataScience/Revise/file1.md

 ```
 LIKE and RLIKE clauses are used to search desired records from the table.

 The SQL LIKE clause compares a value to other values that are similar using wildcard operators.
 With the LIKE operator, there are two wildcards that can be used.

 The percentage sign (%)
 The underscore (_)

 The % sign can be used to indicate zero, one, or more characters.
 A single number or letter is represented by the underscore.
 These symbols can be mixed and matched.

-The syntax for LIKE clause
+The syntax for LIKE clause:
 SELECT select_list
 FROM table_name
 WHERE column LIKE ‘%pattern%’ (or ‘_ABC’);